explodingcamera/tinywasm/ARCHITECTURE.md

 SIMD instructions have a portable safe-Rust implementation built from fixed-size arrays and lane operations, relying on the compiler to auto-vectorize where possible.
 Generated code is inspected with `cargo asm`, and benchmarks determine where architecture-specific alternatives are worthwhile.
 WebAssembly targets use native SIMD intrinsics where available, while the optional `simd-x86` feature provides selected x86 implementations for operations where the generic code produces worse results.

-## Memory Backends
+## Linear Memory

-Linear memory is implemented through the `LinearMemory` trait.
-The backend is selected with `engine::Config::with_memory_backend()`.

-`LinearMemory` exposes separate fixed-width read and write methods for 8-, 16-, 32-, 64-, and 128-bit accesses.
-A const-generic method would not be callable through a `dyn LinearMemory` trait object, so each width is an explicit vtable entry that backends can optimize independently.

-This flexibility has a measurable cost: guest loads and stores cross the `dyn LinearMemory` boundary, adding an indirect call and generally preventing the backend operation from being inlined into the interpreter.
-The fixed-width methods keep the work behind that boundary as small and specialized as possible.

-Available backends:

-- `VecMemory` - contiguous `Vec<u8>` backing and the default backend.
-- `PagedMemory` - sparse chunk-based allocation, with untouched chunks left unallocated and growth avoiding relocation of one contiguous buffer.
-- `LazyLinearMemory` - serves zero-filled reads without allocation and creates the configured backend on the first mutation or growth.
-- Custom backends through `MemoryBackend::custom()`.

-`VecMemory` growth may reallocate, though operating-system allocators can often grow page-backed allocations without copying the full buffer.
-Applications on conventional operating systems should generally keep it unless sparse allocation or non-relocating growth is specifically needed.
-Bounded dynamic stacks and sparse paged memory trade some runtime overhead for a smaller initial footprint on embedded and other resource-constrained systems.
+Linear memory is a contiguous `Vec<u8>` allocation owned by a `MemoryInstance`.
+The interpreter accesses it through the internal `MemoryStorage` type, a small concrete boundary that keeps the `Vec` representation out of the executor so an mmap-backed storage can be substituted later without touching load and store paths.

+Fixed-width loads and stores use a single const-generic `read_fixed::<N>` / `write_fixed::<N>` pair rather than per-width vtable methods.
+Scalar operations reduce to an effective-address computation, a bounds check, a slice access, and a `from_le_bytes` / `to_le_bytes` conversion, with out-of-bounds construction kept on cold paths.
+Bulk operations such as `fill` and `copy_within` map directly to native slice methods.

+Memory growth keeps the Wasm page count and limits on `MemoryInstance`.
+Before memory or table backing storage is allocated or resized, the configured `ResourceLimiter` is consulted so a host can bound guest resource consumption.
+The limiter is shared across the stores created from one `Engine` and lives behind an `Arc`.

+For conventional operating systems, a future mmap-backed storage could reserve virtual address space and use guard pages to move more bounds enforcement to the operating system, reducing explicit checks in linear-memory hot paths.
+This is the same broad approach described in [Wasmtime's linear-memory architecture](https://docs.wasmtime.dev/contributing-architecture.html#linear-memory), where virtual-memory reservations and guard regions eliminate or deduplicate explicit bounds checks.

 ## Future Experiments

 Future work may explore additional dispatch and code-generation strategies, including Rust's experimental `loop_match` state-machine work, a tail-call-based interpreter once Rust's explicit tail-call support matures, more aggressive superinstruction fusion, top-of-stack register allocation, or optional JIT compilation.

-For conventional operating systems, a future `mmap`-based memory backend could reserve virtual address space and use guard pages to move more bounds enforcement to the operating system, reducing explicit checks in linear-memory hot paths.
-This is the same broad approach described in [Wasmtime's linear-memory architecture](https://docs.wasmtime.dev/contributing-architecture.html#linear-memory), where virtual-memory reservations and guard regions eliminate or deduplicate explicit bounds checks.

 ## Important Modules